What is Pantomime?

 Whatever format pantomime takes, you can be guaranteed that you and your family will have a fantastic time, sharing laughs and building lasting memories that you will treasure.
 What better way to introduce children to a little culture and the arts getting them away from TV and video games if just for a few hours.
 Who knows?
 Maybe pantomime will become an annual family tradition for your family like it is for millions of Brit's.

-We hope to see you in December 2011 and hopefully every year thereafter.
+We hope to see you again this year and hopefully every year thereafter.